wchill/Left4VR/README.md

 ###Gesture Controls
 Another major component of the build is the gesture controls.
 Currently this consists of a custom-made glove worn on the left hand and a Myo gesture control armband on the right forearm.
 This is to be used to perform most other gestures in the game.
 This includes (but not limited to) picking up items, using throwables, signaling fellow players, and interacting with fellow players and the environment.

 There are two flex sensors in the glove that we use to read the state of the hand.
 These sensors are sampled at 100Hz using a Spark Core, which feeds data via Wi-Fi to the PC.
-The Myo communicates directly with the PC via Bluetooth.
+The Myo actually commmunicates with another computer using Bluetooth, then the data is processed using the myo-python library and transmitted over the network back to the PC.
+The plan is to remove this component and replace it with the IMUs in the Nunchuk/MotionPlus on the Armed Controller.

 Currently we plan on improving the glove such that it has 5 flex sensors (one for each finger) and also conductive pads to allow extra gestures by touching fingertips together.

 ###The Oculus
 The Oculus Rift DK2 completes our set up by providing the visuals to the user as well as the ability to look around the world using its excellent head tracking.
 In the initial version the Vireio Perception driver was used; however currently VorpX is being used.

+###Software Stack
+The software stack has undergone several iterations to improve code reusability and modularity.
+The goal is to make it simple to add any additional peripheral devices, supported games or keybindings that we want to use.

+Currently much of the processing is done on the PC itself using a Python script.
+Using the Twisted async networking library, it listens on a socket for incoming connections and converts the incoming data into virtual input.
+Currently all actions are hardcoded, but code is currently being developed in order to modularize this so that event triggers/actions can be dynamically added by peripheral devices.
+There is no security; this may or may not be fixed in the future.
+Any peripheral devices that wish to control the host computer can simply open up a socket connection to the given address and port.
+This means that if one peripheral fails (due to power, mechanical failure, or some other reason), the rest of the system will remain running.
+This is a huge improvement over how the system was implemeneted at MHacks V, where everything had to be powered on in a certain order.

+The Wii Remote/Nunchuk/MotionPlus, while they communicate via Bluetooth to the PC, do not directly control the script.
+They pass through another software layer - FreePIE, an input emulator which provides Python scripting functions to make use of popular controllers.
+Our FreePIE script also opens up a socket to the master script.
+If the gaming computer does not have Bluetooth, another computer like a laptop can instead run FreePIE, allowing some flexibility.

+The configuration of the software stack also allows for other features beyond this project; for example, it would be possible to write a mobile app to turn a smartphone or tablet into a very capable gaming controller, or to use another computer's keyboard and mouse for remote control/gaming.

 ##Limitations
 We came close to the product we had originally envisioned, however there were a number of items that we did not have time to implement or are not currently possible.